Buying a Property

 Now you’ve found your ideal home it’s now time to make another appointment with your mortgage advisor to get your loan application underway.
 At the end of the meeting, the mortgage adviser will be able to confirm if your mortgage has been agreed ‘in principle’, the mortgage lender will then complete further checks on your income and credit status before a formal approval can be given.
 Before the lender will agree your mortgage, they will acquire a property valuation which will help to make a decision how much to lend on the property.
 You will be given a copy of the valuer’s report.

 When the lender has concluded all of their checks and everything is adequate, they will send you a ‘mortgage offer’ which is a formal document confirming that your mortgage loan has been agreed.
 The mortgage offer includes a full illustration of mortgage costs and terms.
 A copy will be sent directly to your legal representative who will then be able to tie up the purchase on your behalf.

 Step Seven - Exchange Contracts

-When your legal representative has finished various enquires about the property, such as checking the seller’s title and examining the contract, and is content with the mortgage offer, you will be ready to ‘exchange contracts’.
+When your legal representative has finished various enquiries about the property, such as checking the seller’s title and examining the contract, and is content with the mortgage offer, you will be ready to ‘exchange contracts’.
 Your legal adviser will ask you to sign the contract and pay the deposit.
 The deposit required is usually 10% of the purchase price, but if you are borrowing more than 90% of the purchase price, a smaller deposit is often acceptable.
 Your signed contract will then be sent to the seller’s solicitor, who in exchange will send back an identical contract signed by the seller - this is the ‘exchange of contracts’ that legally binds you to purchase the property.
 If you pull out at this stage you would lose your deposit.
-Once the exchange of contracts is complete a date for completion can be arranged.
+Once the exchange of contracts is complete, a date for completion can be arranged.

 Step Eight - Insurance